Reichel11/Models/README.md

 # How to create a new model?

-# Description

-How to create a new model?

-To create and train a new model, the model configurations of model_group.py can be used, adjusted and executed.
-There you can find the model configuration for the original dataset with an augmentation layer as well as the configuration with an already augmented dataset.
+To create and train a new model, the model configurations of *model_group.py* can be used, adjusted, and executed.
+There, the model configuration for the original dataset with an augmentation layer and the configuration with an already augmented dataset can be changed.
 These configurations worked best for the respective dataset, but can also be used for other dataset.

 Recommendation: For the beginning you should work with the original dataset and the augmentation layer configuration, because it is very simple and does not need so much computing power and still could achieve an equivalent result. (see Master_Thesis.pdf)

-What are the actual models able to predict?
+## What are the actual models able to predict?

 - The models can predict open and closed MCC with high accuracy.
 - The models are trained to additionally detect scenes that do not meet the criteria of open and closed low-level scenes (noMCC).